AndreKuzubov/CurrenciesCalc/README.md

 # CurrenciesCalc

 The application calculate amount for currency pair.
 Using rest api service of http://firex.io/.
-Design build like as google currency conventer.
+Design has builded like as google currency conventer.

 ## Run